nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. **Initial launch**

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   2. Double-click the jar file.

+   **Expected:** Shows the GUI with a set of sample contacts.
+The window size may not be optimum.<br><br>

 1. **Saving window preferences**

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.

-       Expected: The most recent window size and location is retained.
+   **Expected:** The most recent window size and location is retained.<br><br>

 ### Deleting a person